First time tourist in London photographing Tower Bridge

 The Rookery

-This is the perfect hotel for an unforgettable London trip.
+I strongly encourage you to go check out the rooms in this place even if you don’t wind up booking here.
 Dark wood furnishings, including some four poster beds, will make you feel like you stepped into your own private London townhome.

 The Rook’s Nest is their signature suite, and includes a big canopy bed, fully stocked bookshelves, and a lofted seating area beside a circular window.